A High-Grade MCT Oil

 Mesa Lavender Farms uses organic coconut MCT oil in our CBD tinctures.
 This high-grade MCT oil.

 Mesa Lavender Farms uses only USDA organic Coconut MCT oil containing medium-chain fatty acids.
-The fatty acid composition of Mesa Lavender Farms MCT oil is as follows:
+This is the fatty acid used in Mesa Lavender Farms CBD tinctures and Large Animal CBD tinctures.
+The fatty acid composition of the MCT oil Mesa Lavender Farms has available is as follows:

 C6 Caproic fatty acid 0.50%

 MCT stands for medium-chain triglyceride.
 These are fatty acids easily converted into energy for your body.